Risk of pentobarbital contamination in deceased veterinary patients

 Mechanism of secondary toxicity:

-• Pentobarbital is not completely metabolized in the body after administration, which is why it remains in high concentrations in tissues and organs of the deceased animal.
+• Pentobarbital is not completely metabolized in the body after administration, which is why it remains in high concentrations in the tissues and organs of the deceased animal.

 • Neurological deficits (drowsiness, coordination problems)